kraftartberlin-micha/slim-ms/README.md

 run `make testing` to start phpunit and phpstan in one command

-## next steps
+# next steps
-- implement PUT requests and some more statuscodes
+- implement PUT requests
+- add some more statuscodes
 - change crappy test-repository to something near reality. maybe i add redis to this, but i dont want to choose too much for you
 - add psr-http-messages interface
 - change phpunit to docker container
 - refactoring router
+- continue integrationtests
+- start systemtest
+- improve errorhandling in requesthandler (known issue:throw in catch from setStatus)
+- change some namings